developius/pi_scripts/README.md

-blah pi_scripts for sharing and backups across Ben James' Pis.
+pi_scripts for sharing and backups across Ben James' Pis.
 =========================================================